-Another excellent running harness is the Rabbitgoo Front Range.
-It's similar in design to the previous two models on this list, with dual leash attachment points and adjustable straps.
-The Rabbitgoo also has a stylish design that's available in three colors.
+Another excellent running harness is the Rabbitgoo.
+It’s similar in design to the previous two models on this list, with dual leash attachment points and adjustable straps.
+The Rabbitgoo also has a stylish design that’s available in three colors.

 Like most of the harnesses on this page, the Rabbitgoo has both adjustable chest and neck girth straps.
 This allows for a snug fit for almost any breed (as chest shapes and sizes can vary greatly).
 There’s also a reflective strip and a simple handle for extra control.

 A downside to the Rabbitgoo is that it isn’t suitable for dogs with a chest girth under 15″.
 This is a couple of inches larger than the Chai’s Choice or Ruffwear.
 The largest size also isn’t suitable for dogs as big as the first two harnesses on this list.